perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Each record contains file or folder information
 		- Divided into record fields containing metadata
 		- Record field referred as attribute ID
-		- File or folder information stored in two ways in
+		- File or folder information stored in two ways:
+			- Resident
+			- Non-resident
+	- Basic information of file in MFT starts at `0x10`
+		- Each record starts with header specifying if it is resident or non-resident

 ---
 ## Table Summaries